 To get an overview of how all the different bits of the library fit together, see the documentation in the code at mnemosyne/mnemosyne/libmnemosyne/docs/build/html/index.html

-To start working on Mnemosyne, you need the following software: easyinstall, virtualenv, APSW, Qt4.4 or later, PyQt4.4 or later, matplotlib, cherrypy 3.2 or later, sphinx, webob including their dependencies.
+To start working on Mnemosyne, you need at least the following software: easyinstall, virtualenv, PyQt5, matplotlib, cheroot, sphinx, webob including their dependencies.
 All of these can be located by a simple Google search.
-(On Ubuntu, you also need to install the following development packages: python-cherrypy3 python-apsw python-setuptools python-virtualenv python-qt4-dev python-sip python-sip-dev pyqt4-dev-tools qt4-designer libqt4-sql python-qt4-sql libqt4-sql-sqlite python-matplotlib python-qt4-phonon python-sphinx python-webob).
-Mnemosyne uses Python 2.x, not 3.x
+Note that Mnemosyne uses Python 3.x.

 A separate page with more info to set up a development environment under Windows can be found here.